11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 They should then unlock the platform and push away until the legs are almost straight and the knees should not be locked out with the legs having a slight bend.
 Pause at this position then bring the weight back to the start position with knees bent and at the chest and repeat for desired reps.

-Tips to emphasize the outer quad: Keep the feet at the bottom of the footpad and have the legs closer which will result in an emphasis on the outer quads, rather than on the glutes and hamstrings resulting in an imposing quad sweep.
+Tips to emphasize the outer quad: Keep the feet at the bottom of the footpad and have the legs closer which will result in an emphasis on the outer quads, rather than on the glutes and hamstrings resulting in an impressive quad definition.

 A topless man wearing black shorts and shoes performing a leg press exercise using the machine in a nicely lit gym with a window in the background.